How to keep your phone charged and useful in a natural disaster

 If the power is out, or if you’re no longer someplace with an outlet, you’ll need to make any charges last as long as possible.
 To do that, follow these instructions:

 - Turn on low power mode on your phone if it’s an option.
 On iPhones, go to Settings, Battery, and toggle on Low Power Mode so it’s green.
 On many Android phones, you can swipe down from top of the screen to see your notifications, and swipe down one more time to find a shortcut to the phone’s battery saver mode.
-Meanwhile, some recent Samsung phones offer even more aggressive ways to preserve battery life — go to Settings, then Battery and Device Care, Battery, and finally Power Saving mode to tweak these options as needed.
+Meanwhile, some recent Samsung phones offer even more aggressive ways to preserve battery life: Go to Settings, then Battery and Device Care, Battery, and finally Power Saving mode to tweak these options as needed.

 - Avoid draining activities.
 Don’t use your phone as a WiFi hotspot for other people, don’t watch streaming videos and close any apps running in the background that might be using location.
 Turn off notifications you don’t need.
 If you’re in a safe place, you can turn off GPS to stretch the battery life.